 MWC West Projections

-San Diego State and Fresno State should be neck and neck trying to finish in the top spot of the MWC West.
+San Diego State and Fresno State should, again, be neck and neck trying to finish in the top spot of the MWC West.

-The Sun Belt Conference is our 9th strongest conference to start the season, but could fall behind the MAC and CUSA as the season goes on.
+The Sun Belt Conference is our 10th strongest conference to start the season.

 Sun Belt East Projections